PrestaShop/prestashop.github.io/news/_posts/2021-01-18-all-you-need-to-know-about-built-in-modules.md

 To know more about a specific module (whether it is a built-in module or not) you should visit the [PrestaShop Official Addons Marketplace](https://addons.prestashop.com/en/).

+You can also access the built-in module pages directly from the back office, by clicking on a module.

 Our product managers have redesigned the built-in module pages on the marketplace to make them clearer and more understandable.

-Please note that you cannot download built-in modules on the Addons marketplace, as they are already available in both Modules sections of your back office.
+These pages have also been adapted and are therefore a bit different from the other modules pages.
+The first thing to note is that you cannot download built-in modules on the Addons marketplace, as they are already available in both Modules sections of your back office.
 However, if you really need to download them, you can do it from the module repositories, available [here](https://github.com/PrestaShop).
+Other elements have been removed: you won't be able to contact the developer, nor leave a comment or contact the support.

 These modules pages on Addons are available in 9 languages.
 Check out these pages if you want to know what a module can do for you and how you can use it.

-You can also access these module pages directly from the back office, by clicking on a module.

 <img src="/assets/images/2021/01/build-article-modules-louise-january21.png" width="260" height="200"> _“It was important for us to offer those modules the visibility they deserve, that is why we wrote down all the basic information users need and could not get so far: how does it work?
 What are the benefits for the merchants, the customers?
 So we created module pages in 9 languages, to gather all this information and make it available - like for any other module sold on the Addons marketplace!”_